KyleKing/My-Programming-Sketchbook/ENGL393/README.md

 }
 ```

+The first file creates a template called 'map' that contains an element with the tag, 'BikeMap'.
+This tells Leaflet where to initiate the map.
+The short CSS declarations additionally determine the size of the map, as it would otherwise have a height of zero pixels.
+The JS file determines the map's configuration.
+By using the Leaflet API, a bike-friendly map from HERE maps is chosen and displayed in window.
+With Leaflet there a multitude of map styles and options to match any need.

-The JS file includes a segment of code that first retrieves all available bike locations and then displays the data as markers on the leaflet map.
-To improve this basic code, each bike could be tagged to determine the status of the inventory and choose what is visible to each user.
-With a small tweak to the code, only bikes tagged “available” will be shown in the map.
+To display the bike locations on the map.
+The positions are pulled inside of a for loop to select the appropriate location.
+After first retrieving all available bike locations, the data is displayed as markers on the leaflet map.
+Using Leaflet's simple API, the user location can then be located and displayed with a short function.
+To improve this basic code, each bike could be tagged to determine the status of the inventory.
+With a small tweak to the code, only bikes tagged “Available” will be shown in the map.
 For example, if```var bikesData = DailyBikeData.find().fetch();``` is replaced with, ```var bikesData = DailyBikeData.find({tag: 'Available'}).fetch();```, only available bikes will be returned.

 This simple demonstration rapidly prototypes a bike sharing application that can store inventory locations and sort through the data to display only available bikes on a Leaflet map.
 The extent of this tutorial discusses only a portion of what is possible with Meteor.
 The same package manager that simplified adding Leaflet can add complicated packages that can control user interaction or entire libraries of code that simplify creating visual elements for the website.
 This tutorial covers creating the most basic components of a web application to show the value of Meteor.

 # Works Cited
 Atom. (n.d.).
 Atom.
 Retrieved June 24, 2015, from https://atom.io/
 Bootstrap.
 (2015).
 Bootstrap · The world’s most popular mobile-first and responsive front-end framework.
 Retrieved June 21, 2015, from http://getbootstrap.com/
 Firdaus, T. (2013).
 Responsive Web Design by Example Beginner’s Guide.
 Packt Publishing Ltd.
 Jain, N. (2014).
 Review of Different Responsive CSS Front-End Frameworks.
 Journal of Global Research in Computer Science, 5(11), 5.
 Meteor. (n.d.).
 Documentation - Meteor.
 Retrieved June 21, 2015, from http://docs.meteor.com/#/full/
 Meteor Development Group. (n.d.).
 Try Meteor.
 Retrieved June 24, 2015, from https://www.meteor.com/install
 Sublime. (n.d.).
 Sublime Text: The text editor you’ll fall in love with.
 Retrieved June 24, 2015, from http://www.sublimetext.com/